The Fractional CFO Role Is Changing — Less Spreadsheet, More Strategy

 The fractional CFO model became popular because most companies need financial leadership long before they can justify a full-time CFO.
+But the day-to-day reality of the role is shifting.

 Traditionally, fractional CFOs spent large amounts of time: